-This page was last updated September 2020.
+This page was last updated in September 2020.

 I see myself in the future being an intermediary between the world of lawyers and engineers.
 I will translate the wishes and matrix of facts into legal actions, strategies, and interpretations.

 I like to do research.
 Keep learning something new.
-Even in a subject I believe I fully understand, there is always a left unturned.
+Even in a subject I believe I fully understand; there is always a left unturned.
 There is always something new on the horizon.